fabrice-etanchaud/dbt-dremio/README.md

 ## Dremio's SQL specificities

 Tables and views cannot coexist in a same database/datalake.
 So the usual dbt database+schema configuration stands only for views.
-Seeds, tables, incrementals will use a parallel datalake+root_path configuration.
+Seeds, tables, incrementals will use a parallel datalake+schema configuration.
 This configuration was also added in the profiles.

 ## Seed